Fortwinhamz/Admin-Dashboard/README.md

 # Admin-Dashboard
 Created an Admin Dashboard For a drone company.
-Thi is where the activities of the admin and sales department of the compny are displayed
+This is where the activities of the admin and sales department of the company are displayed